-Often it may be easier for States to agree on and implement regional instruments because they provide a common approach to certain issues and deal with problems specific to the region/countries concerned.
+Often it may be easier for States to agree on and implement regional instruments because they provide a common approach to certain issues and deal with problems specific to the region/ countries concerned.
 Regional instruments are usually adopted in the framework of a regional organisation.
 There are various regional human rights systems in Africa, Europe, the Americas and the Islamic and Arab States.
 Regional instruments can sometimes provide higher standards of protection than an international treaty.
-For example, the African Charter on the Rights and Welfare of the Child prohibits all forms of military recruitment of children under the age of 18, whereas the Optional Protocol to the Convention on the Rights of the Child permits the voluntary recruitment of children under 18 by States in some instances.
+For example, the African Charter on the Rights and Welfare of the Child prohibits all forms of military recruitment of children under the age of 18, whereas the Optional Protocol to the UNCRC permits the voluntary recruitment of children under 18 by States in some instances.